-The electronic musician FIS combines broken rhythms derived from somnambulant drum & bass and cinematic melodies with notions of a futurist naturalism.
+The electronic musician FIS combines somnambulant drum & bass rhythms and cinematic melodies with notions of a futurist naturalism.
 Martyn Pepperell talked to him about noise, permaculture and perfect harmony.

 Over the last half decade, Berlin-based, New Zealand-born music producer and permaculturalist Oliver Perryman aka FIS has embarked on a journey from the edges of jungle and drum & bass to the beating heart of extreme cinematic composition.
 Along the way, he has released EP-based asymmetrical rhythm abstractions at labels like Samurai Horo, Exit Records and Tri Angle Records before letting himself sink into the ecstatic electronic noise of his debut album The Blue Quicksand Is Going Now.

 On his debut, FIS reveled in the beauty of the natural world, and its potential as a catalyst for personal change and healing.
 A year later, he returns with From Patterns To Details, released by Subtext Recordings.
 Starting with the understanding of permaculture’s potential to establish a state of alignment between man and nature, this album sees FIS expanding this idea into a form of futurist naturalism that embraces technology as life in a different state.
 From there, he uses atomised sonics white noise and gorgeous drones to dream of a perfect harmony that reaches into the ever-shifting extremities of infinity and back again.